YunYunFan Garage Kit Guide

 painting the rest

-now that you get the outline done, it's time to celebrate since the hard part is over. check the other parts of the face for any unwiped paint that may have accidentally got there using sunlight or a very strong light. then spray gx100 on top of the outline and let dry for at least 10 min if you spray thin or up to 4 hours if you spray thick.
+Check the other parts of the face for any unwiped paint that may have accidentally got there using sunlight or a very strong light.
+Then spray gx100 on top of the outline and let dry for at least 10 min if you spray thin or up to 4 hours if you spray thick.

 Next use the brush to add black/brown to the eye lash/brow.
-Alternatively spray the eyebrow if there is a gradient. it should take you a lot faster this time since you already have the outline. then check for unintended paint on other parts of the model, and then spray gx100.
+Alternatively spray the eyebrow if there is a gradient.
+It should take you less time since you already have the outline.
+Check for unintended paint on other parts of the model, and then spray gx100.

-for big sections of the eye, spray the enamel. it's easier to get an even coat with spraying than using a brush.
-Make sure to let the gx100 dry at least 4 hours before using masking tape. mask loosely where the paint would go with tape and spray.
-It doesn't have to be perfect since you clean the excess with the wiping clean stick.
+For big sections of the eye, spray the enamel.
+It is easier to get an even coat with spraying than using a brush.
+Make sure to let the gx100 dry at least 4 hours before using masking tape.
+Mask loosely where the paint would go with tape and spray.
+It does not have to be perfect since you clean the excess with the wiping clean stick.

 Below is an example of how I did it: